-The Kirkwood Regional Center at Monticello offers juniors and seniors from all Jones county school districts the chance to earn both college and high school credit in career academies in a state-of-the-art new facility.
-Students may choose from 11 different academies that provide a head -start to post-secondary education or lead directly to a post-high school career.
+The Kirkwood Regional Center at Monticello offers students from all Jones county school districts the chance to earn both college and high school credit in career academies in a state-of-the-art facility.
+Students may choose from 11 different academies that provide a head start to post-secondary education or lead directly to a post-high school career.
 In addition to academies, also available are college and high school "companion" courses.
-Transportation to and from the regional center is provided and students must ride our transportation unless administrative approval has been granted.
+Transportation to and from the regional center is provided.
+If students wish to transport themselves they must complete the Activity Transportation Release Form.
+Form must be turned in with signatures before students can transport themselves.